cbogart/AutoGrafoni/README.md

 ## Warning

-This isn't working perfectly yet.
-There's a lot of uninteresting front matter that's being parsed, the formatting isn't yet perfected, and I haven't checked to see how punctuation is handled.
+This isn't perfect yet.
+Some punctuation is missing, like quotes, !, and ?; but it's pretty good and pretty readable.

 I'd like to pull this into Kindle to read, and it may be there are better formats than PDF.